+A OR B

-NOT search
+■ NOT search

 Produces results corresponding to keyword A minus results corresponding to keyword B.

 A NOT B

 Order of Priority

 Databases may respond differently to operations involving more than one Boolean operator.

 Some databases treat operators in a specific order (NOT, then AND, then OR), while others treat them from left to right.
 Certain databases allow the use of parentheses similar to mathematical operations.
 Examples:

-A NOT B AND C OR D (A NOT B) AND (C OR D)
+A NOT B AND C OR D

+(A NOT B) AND (C OR D)

 Proximity Operations

 These operations determine the closeness of keywords, to avoid results where keywords are too far apart from each other.

 Proximity operators can determine the order of keywords, or the number of words separating them.
 The symbols used may differ according to each database.

 Examples:

-A SAME B , A W/s B
+A SAME B, A W/s B

 ⇒ means A and B appear in the same sentence

-A W/n B, A NEAR/n B
+A W/n B. A NEAR/n B

-$\Rightarrow$ means A within n words of B
+⇒ means A within n words of B

 Exact Phrase Search

 This type of search is used to locate an exact phrase or expression, and may be used to include stop words.

 Some databases will treat a whole entry as an exact phrase, while others require the use of quotation marks.

 Examples:

 information literacy "information literacy"

 Truncations and Wildcards

 Wildcard symbols such as \ ? or \$ are used to replace potential variants of a keyword.

-Prefix matching gene\
+■ Prefix matching gene\

-$\Rightarrow$ gene, genes, generation
+⇒ gene, genes, generation

-Infix matching \sea\
+■ Infix matching \sea\

 ⇒ sea, seat, disease, undersea

-Suffix matching \net
+■ Suffix matching \net

-$\Rightarrow$ internet, cabinet, planet
+⇒ internet, cabinet, planet

-Internal truncation behavio\$r
+■ Internal truncation behavio\$r

 ⇒ behavior, behaviour

 Truncation examples

 Some bibliographies refer to journal titles in abbreviated form.
 In such a case, the use of a prefix matching technique allows you to perform a search without knowing the exact full title.

-The following example shows an entry using wildcard symbols on the University of Tokyo OPAC, to locate a journal abbreviated as "J.Biol.Syst.":
+The following example shows an entry using wildcard symbols on the E-JOURNAL PORTAL, to locate a journal abbreviated as "J.Biol.Syst.":

-Jo\ Biol\ Syst\
+J\ Biol\ Syst\

 The search results should produce the Journal of Biological Systems.

 Please remember that abbreviated titles are to be used according to specific norms.

-Note: The UT OPAC does not allow prefix matching searches based on a single character (hence the JO\ entry instead of J\).

 User Support

 The Information Technology Center's Academic Information Literacy Section provides a number of services including training courses, the distribution and publication of educational materials, and support for online searches.

 Database Training Courses

 The Information Technology Center's Academic Information Literacy Section organizes a number of training courses focused on the use of online databases.

 Information about their schedule and contents are available through the GACoS page (see p.25).

 Advance registration is not necessary for most guidance courses, so please participate at your leisure.
 (Some courses may require advance registration)

-On-site training courses

-Courses can be organized on site and tailored to meet specific schedule and content needs.
+■ On-site training courses Courses can be organized on site and tailored to meet specific schedule and content needs main entrance Online Manuals

-Training Course Corner

-Training Courses are held on the ground floor of the General Library in Hongo Campus (enter the library and turn right toward the computer room).
+Training Course Corner Training Courses are held on the ground floor of the General Library in Hongo Campus (enter the library and turn right toward the computer room).